 The following is a description on how to encrypt files on your computer, using only free, open-source software.

 Encryption is the act of locking something up so someone else may not view it without a password.
-This how-to will skip over the implications, technical explanations and history of the technologies being used, for the sake of simplicity.

-The basic approach I put in place does this: You have a file you want to encrypt on a Windows computer.
+You have a file you want to encrypt on a Windows computer.
 So you right-click on the file, and it is encrypted into the new file.
 When you want to access the file, you unencrypt it, namely by you right-clicking on it again.
 The program asks for a password.
 When you supply it, it produces an unencrypted duplicate of the file you encrypted.

 Any kind of file can be encrypted in this approach.